-2.1 Principles of Agrivoltaics
+3.0 Principles of Agrivoltaics

 The term "agrivoltaics" describes co-developing the same area for both solar photovoltaic energy and agriculture.
-Since the 1980's agrivoltaic projects have been designed to share land and sunlight between agriculture and solar panels, and often to study which crops or livestock can co-produce with solar most successfully.
+Since the 1980's, agrivoltaic projects have been designed to share land and sunlight between agriculture and solar panels, and often to study which crops or livestock can co-produce with solar most successfully.
 Many different types of agrivoltaic projects are being pursued in several countries, which include shade-tolerant crops like lettuce, ginseng, alfalfa, sorghum, lettuce, spinach, beets, carrots, chard, radishes, potatoes, arugula, mint, turnips, kale, parsley, coriander, beans, peas, shallots, mustard.
 Other agrivoltaic projects pair solar with shrimp production, or with pollen-producing flowering plants and honeybees.
-Agrivoltaics shows great promise here in Hawaii where land is in short supply, but it is essential to find agrivoltaic crops and combinations of uses that work grow well in Hawaii's unique growing conditions which can support local food production.
+Agrivoltaics shows great promise here in Hawai'i where land is in short supply, but it is essential to find agrivoltaic crops and combinations of uses that work grow well in Hawai'i's unique growing conditions which can support local food production.
+The following section discusses considerations for successful agrivoltaic projects, including land utilization efficiency, solar PV design factors, types of crops conducive for agrivoltaic projects , and case studies.

-2.1.1 Land Utilization Efficiency
+3.3.1 Land Utilization Efficiency

 The co-location of solar energy production and agriculture assumes that combining both uses on the same land would result in more efficient use of land.
 This can be particularly important where the availability of land is limited, such as on O'ahu.
 Even if solar energy production and agricultural production were each reduced on specific lands to enable their co-location, the net land use efficiency of both energy and farming together could be greater by combining both uses.
-This is visually presented in Figure 2 below.
+This is visually presented in Figure 5 below.